tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 18. Instructor Do: Recap (5 min)

 Today has been a whirlwind of visualizations.
-Now, it's time to take a load off and reflect on what was learned.
+Now it's time to take a load off and reflect on what was learned.

 Explain to students that interactive plots have made data analysis and interpretation significantly easier.
 Financial data is always changing, especially over time.